AdamCzerwonka/CraftHouse/README.md

 # CraftHouse
 CraftHouse is an app build for a restaurant.
-It's main target is to allow customers to browse through the menu.
-Application has an session based auth system.
-In order to place an order customer need to create an account.
-Application implements basic roles to distinguish customers from stuff.
-From the perspctive of privilidged user we can modify products (add/update/delete), process orders and view all accounts.
+Its main target is to allow customers to browse through the menu.
+The application has a session based auth system.
+In order to place an order, the customer needs to create an account.
+The application implements basic rules to distinguish the customers from stuff.
+From the perspective of privileged user, we can modify products (add/update/delete), process orders and view all accounts.

 ## Technologies Used
 - Razor pages